odaywanghao/Cnn/README.md

 	ConvLayer(16, (5,5), (2, 2))

-Likewise a layer in the fully connected layer is created by specifying the number of incoming units into the layer, number of outgoing units from the layer and the type of activation function for the outgoing layers.
+Likewise a layer in the fully connected layer is created by specifying the number of outgoing units from the layer, number of incoming units to the layer and the type of activation function for the layer.

 	PerceptronLayer(10, 150, "softmax")

-Currently 3 types of activation functions are supported in the perceptron layer:
+Currently 3 types of activation functions are supported by the perceptron layer:

 * Softmax
 * Hyperbolic tangent